 On Page 4, set the Send Diversion Header field to y.
 This field provides additional information to the destination party if the call has been re-directed.
 This is needed to support call forwarding of inbound calls back to the PSTN and some Extension to Cellular (EC500) call scenarios.
+Set the Telephone Event Payload Type field to the value preferred by the MTS Allstream SIP Trunk Service which is 101.
+This will minimize call scenarios which may attempt to use different payload type values in each direction of a single call.
+See the observations in Section 7 for more details.

-''' change trunk-group 4
+''' add trunk-group 5